 Use a design process to solve complex challenges using creativity, critical thinking and collaboration.
 Producing real impact for real audiences.
 These are the critical components of the studio-based learning model at NuVu Studio (@NuVuStudio on Twitter and Instagram) an innovation microschool school between Harvard and MIT in Cambridge.

-What is a studio?
-A studio is where students work closely with coaches (often leaders in their industry or field) to solve big (and small) open-ended problems.
+NuVu students work in studios with a coach (often leaders in their industry/field) to solve open-ended problems.
 The problems all have some type of real-world impact or are aimed at encouraging students to create a helpful solution.

 “We want students to have experiences as they create these projects that are unlike anything they have ever experienced before.
 Their learning should feel original and challenge them to think of new ideas,” shared founder Saeed Arida.

 The studio model that NuVu offers provides students with the opportunity to problem-solve through creating and building.
 The curriculum at NuVu is based on the architectural studio model.
 Students are presented with an open-ended topic and, within a two-week studio framework, they work collaboratively among themselves to create both a problem and a solution.

 Studios are multidisciplinary and may require data analytics, robotics, coding, communication, fabrication, electronic other maker skills.
 Through these applied and integrated learning experience, students have the opportunity to create, make and build.
 At Nuvu, the product is important but it’s more about how you attack complex problems, incorporate feedback, and persevere to solutions.

 On a recent visit, we observed three studios.
 One physics lab that spilled out into robot races in the lobby.
 The other two were analyzing data from walks around the historic neighborhood, one resulting in ethnographic and economic maps and the other building visual representations of the types and intensities of smells encountered (great examples of place-based learning).